 AWS Glue: A cloud-based ETL tool that is highly scalable, integrates with many AWS services, and offers advanced data mapping and transformation features.

 Google Cloud Dataflow: A cloud-based ETL tool that offers flexible data processing, support for both batch and streaming data sources, and integration with many other Google Cloud services.

 Apache Kafka: A distributed streaming platform that can also be used for ETL purposes.

 When choosing an ETL tool, it's important to consider your specific needs and use cases, as well as the cost, ease of use, and support provided by the vendor.

 Snowflake supports both transformation during (ETL) or after loading (ELT).

-Snowflake works with a wide range of data integration tools, including Informatica, Talend, Tableau, Matillion and others.
+Snowflake works with a wide range of data integration tools, including Informatica, Talend, Fivetran, Matillion and others.

 In data engineering, new tools and self-service pipelines are eliminating traditional tasks such as manual ETL coding and data cleaning companies.
 With easy ETL or ELT options via Snowflake, data engineers can instead spend more time working on critical data strategy and pipeline optimization projects.

 In addition, Snowflake Snowpark is designed to make building complex data pipelines a breeze and to allow developers to interact with Snowflake directly without moving data.
 Read more about Snowpark here.